How Often Should You Change Jobs?

 Candidate 1 – has been in the same job for 10 years.
 They’ve shown incredible commitment, but have only been exposed to one set of operating systems, one style of working and one mode of thought.
 They haven’t necessarily had to adapt to new styles.

 Candidate 2 – has the same 10 years of experience, but at 3 different companies.
-They’re experience contains multiple business ideologies, exposure across multiple operating systems and working styles and they generally earn slightly more than Candidate 1 due to the fact that most people receive a higher salary when they change jobs.
+Their experience contains multiple business ideologies, exposure across multiple operating systems, project types and working styles and they generally earn slightly more than Candidate 1 due to the fact that most people receive a higher salary when they change jobs.

 Neither scenario is wrong or right and both would be attractive to a hiring manager.
 We generally find however that Candidate 2 will contain a wider range of skills and be more slightly more versatile.